 In the second application of questionnaire, 19.1% of students were arranged to the popular students group.
-47.4 % of students are classified as normal students and 38.3% of students are belonged to the rejected students group.
-At the measuring point, there was no gender difference in students' popularities either.
+47.4 % of students are classified as normal students and 38.3% of students are belonged to the rejected

 Experiences of being a victim and Bullying experiences were compared according to the gender and the popularities.
 However, methods of bullying, reasons of bullying, and the reactions were not compared according to students' popularities.